Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches memories using hybrid vector+keyword search.
-It specifies the capabilities (semantic and keyword matching) and optional filters.
-However, it does not distinguish this tool from sibling search tools like memory_query or memory_query_structured, which could cause ambiguity for an AI agent.
+The description clearly states that the tool searches memories using hybrid vector+keyword search and lists optional filters.
+It distinguishes the action and resource well, but does not explicitly differentiate from sibling tools like memory_query or memory_get.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.